tree-sitter/tree-sitter/lib/binding_web/README.md

 ### Setup

-You can download the the `tree-sitter.js` and `tree-sitter.wasm` files from [the latest GitHub release](https://github.com/tree-sitter/tree-sitter/releases/latest) and load them using a standalone script:
+You can download the `tree-sitter.js`, `tree-sitter.mjs` and `tree-sitter.wasm` files from [the latest GitHub release](https://github.com/tree-sitter/tree-sitter/releases/latest) and load them using a standalone script:

 ```html
 <script src="/the/path/to/tree-sitter.js"/>